 - In a pot over medium heat, add bacon.
 Cook, stirring regularly until it begins to render fat.

 - Add onions, garlic and bell peppers.
 Cook, stirring regularly, until limp and aromatic.

 - Add chicken breast and cook, stirring occasionally, until lightly browned.
 Season with salt and pepper to taste.

-- Sprinkle with cheddar cheese, green onions and if desired, bacon crumbles.
+- Garnish with green onions, and bacon crumbles, if desired.
 Serve hot.